waucka/mcskinview/README.md

 ## Getting your skin

 Don't have your skin file handy?
 Just run `./getskin.py YOUR_USERNAME_HERE`.
+As an extra bonus, it might even work!
+If you want to base a skin off the default Minecraft skin, you can find it in minecraft.jar (probably in the bin/ subdirectory of your minecraft installation directory).
+Just treat it as a .zip file and unpack it.